Hossain86/FinalProject/README.md

 exams. **

 I have mainly used Javascript along with Html and Css.
 Firebase is used for authentication and database for storing the user data.
+Check it out here.. https://hossain86.github.io/FinalProject/Login.html You can give any feedback u want.
+Thanks

 ![Screenshot 2024-09-10 2](https://github.com/user-attachments/assets/fcb96961-aa2e-4e03-8dff-5b752cd95627)